downfa11/cursus/docs/reference/api-reference.md

 # API Reference

-This document provides a complete reference for the go-broker command API.
+This document provides a complete reference for the cursus command API.
 It describes the wire protocol format, command syntax, parameters, behavior, and responses for all supported operations.
-The go-broker API is a text-based protocol transmitted over TCP with length-prefixed message framing.
+The cursus API is a text-based protocol transmitted over TCP with length-prefixed message framing.

 For information about the on-disk storage format, see [Disk Format](../core/storage/disk-format.md).